Thursday, 2 February 2017

 Stroke survivors + their dear supporters truly can blossom post stroke!

-'Those who matter, don't mind and those who mind, don't matter'
+'Those who matter, don't mind and those who mind, don't matter.'

 - 20th Century FDR American presidential advisor, stock investor and philanthropist,